helm/charts/stable/gocd/README.md

 ## Setup

-Because of the [known issue] (https://github.com/kubernetes/helm/issues/2224) while creating a role, in order for the `helm install` to work, please ensure to do the following:
+Because of a [known issue](https://github.com/kubernetes/helm/issues/2224) while creating a role, in order for the `helm install` to work, please ensure to do the following:

 - On minikube